Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 Joomla

-Another well-liked CMS, Joomla, strikes an excellent mix between usability and adaptability.
+Another popular CMS, Joomla, strikes an excellent mix of usability and adaptability.
 It is renowned for being sturdy and extensible, which makes it ideal for building intricate websites and web apps.
-Users of Joomla can add unique features and customize the look of their websites using a variety of templates and extensions.

 Drupal